zaeleus/jei/README.md

   building a data object with resource identifiers.
 Note that doing so does not emit a valid JSON API document unless a links or meta object is present.

+  To ensure full linkage, this option is overridden to `true` when the resource is on the included relationship path.

     ```ruby
     class ArtistSerializer < Jei::Serializer
       has_many :albums, data: false